chengdu/Chinese-Chess-for-Beginners/chess.md

 The King:
 ------
-It only moves within the palace (the palace constructed with four cells (squares), shaped as same as Kanji character 田 which pronounced as Tin, means rice field.), one point either horizontally or vertically.
+It only moves within the palace (the palace constructed with four cells, shaped as same as Kanji character 田 which pronounced as Tin, means rice field), one point either horizontally or vertically.
 There is a unique rule about the King, the two Kings must not be facing each other directly i.e. unobstructed by any other piece, along a file.
 If you have to move your King to directly face opponent’s King, it means you lose.
 King have nine points in the palace as indicated in fig 2.

 ![King on board](images/King.png) <br>
 (fig 2).